 I don't take it as a matter of course, but I do take one or two when I know I have a seriously heavy tasting, or drinking, session ahead.
 If by any chance I forget to take it, I really do think I can tell the difference.
 I took it assiduously when in Alsace recently when I had to tackle nearly 90 full-bodied whites during one day, followed by more than 30 wines chez Trimbach and felt absolutely fine both that evening and, more importantly, the following morning.

 I see that my first article about it, Milk thistle – the drinker's friend, was published way back in December 2001.
 It was based on how I felt just after our 10-years-on dinner of 1989 Bordeaux first growths at which our host Edmund Penning-Rowsell used to insist that the six of us, including Michael Broadbent, finish as much as possible of the seven or eight bottles opened.

-You may not be surprised to know that this article generated considerable interest - not least among my fellow wine professionals.
-You can also read various threads on our past forums in which many a Purple Pager asked for details of this miracle product, or swore their allegiance to it - just click on the tag below.
+You may not be surprised to know that this article generated considerable interest – not least among my fellow wine professionals.
+If you search on 'milk thistle' in our Members' forum, you can also read various threads in which many a Purple Pager asked for details of this miracle product, or swore their allegiance to it.